Beginning Bead Weaving: Surprisingly Easy Kits and Patterns To Get You Started Today

 I continued on without any major issues and finally finished the beautiful bracelet!
 I decided to add my own touch to the bracelet by using my own chain and clasp.
 I displayed my beautiful finished project at the next meeting because I was so proud of what I had accomplished.

 Round 2: Making the Other Bracelet!

 My teammates were so impressed with my bracelet that they encouraged me to make the other version, the Diamond Fire kit!
 So here I was, starting all over again on the other bracelet!
 It was nice because I had already learned the stitch and could easily move the diamond in and out, but I again found myself not paying attention and putting in the wrong bead!
 That is when I discovered a tip that changed everything!

 To keep track of your place, use a post-it note to cover the rows you have already done.
 I wish I would have done that with the first bracelet, instead of just crossing out the lines as I went.
 In the end, I did learn more the second time around!

-If you were at BeadFest in August, you might have seen my bracelets there on display by the nail painting station!
-However, if you couldn’t make it to the show, or didn’t see that particular booth, I have included some pictures of my finished bracelets for you to see how something that may first appear sophisticated and difficult can turn out to be much easier than it looks (especially when you don’t have to search for the materials)!
+I have included some pictures of my finished bracelets for you to see how something that may first appear sophisticated and difficult can turn out to be much easier than it looks (especially when you don’t have to search for the materials)!
 So if you are looking for a quick and easy gift with a bonus gift of nail polish, check out these kits and more in the Interweave Store!